Yoyogi Park in Tokyo

 Omotesando Hills - shopping paradise combined with great architecture from Tadao Ando

-Takeshita Street / Dori - hotspot for trendy teenager fashion
+Takeshita Street / Dori - a hotspot for trendy teenage fashion

 Togo Shrine (Togo-jinja) - dedicated to Togo Heihachiro (Fleet Admiral, 1848 - 1934), constructed in 1940